jmrog/class-autobind-decorator/README.md

 ## Usage

 Note that this is currently only usable as a "class"-level (or, in ES5 terms, a constructor-function-level) decorator.
+It can't currently be used on individual methods.
+However, the decorator accepts an options object that can define an array of methods not to bind (using the method names or Symbol keys) not to bind (see the use of `methodsToIgnore` in the examples below, as well as the test cases in the tests).

-ES6-style as a "legacy" class decorator, without options:
+1. ES6-style as a "legacy" class decorator, without options:

 ```js
 import autoBindMethods from 'class-autobind-decorator';